-We know what happens when we go to get our eyes tested by an optician.
+We know what happens when we get our eyes tested by an optician.
 But what happens during a hearing appointment with an audiologist?

-At Sound Audiology, our dedicated doctors take a series of steps to ensure we can clearly identify your hearing issue and find the best treatment solution.
+At Sound Audiology, our dedicated doctors take steps to ensure we can identify your hearing issue and find the best treatment solution.

-An audiologist begins the appointment by asking a patient about their personal history, lifestyle, and particular concerns regarding hearing loss.
+An audiologist begins the appointment by asking patients about their personal history, lifestyle, and particular concerns regarding hearing loss.

 They do this to build a detailed picture of how a person’s daily experiences and background may have contributed to their specific health issue and help determine future needs.

-The time audiologists spend listening to each individual is extremely valuable.
+The time audiologists spend listening to each individual is precious.
 Often, there are significant clues to a correct diagnosis and course of treatment in a person’s life story.

-An audiologist will then undertake a full hearing evaluation.
+An audiologist will then undertake a complete hearing evaluation.
 This is a detailed inspection of a patient’s ears, investigating any clear and present problems.

 They begin with a preliminary check with otoscopy to determine whether there are any obvious issues with their ear canal or eardrum.

-They’ll then conduct a test called a tympanometry, to examine a patient’s middle ear system.
-Once completed, they can rule out certain issues, like a build-up of fluid or a perforated eardrum.
+They’ll then conduct a tympanometry test to examine a patient’s middle ear system.
+Once completed, they can rule out specific issues, like fluid build-up or a perforated eardrum.

 After this, they’ll begin what most people view as a traditional hearing test.
-They’ll ask a patient to respond to a series of different sounds when prompted, followed by a series of speech tests.
+First, they’ll ask a patient to respond to different sounds when prompted, followed by a series of speech tests.

-This is a highly scientific process.
-An audiologist will change a sound’s pitch, volume, and frequency to see how particular patients react to the procedure.
+This is a highly scientific process. for example, an audiologist will change a sound’s pitch, volume, and frequency to see how particular patients react to the procedure.

-Here, an audiologist will not only examine a person’s hearing but also find out how efficiently their brain is processing speech signals.
+Here, an audiologist will examine a person’s hearing and determine how efficiently their brain is processing speech signals.

 Sound Audiology knows that taking a hearing test can be daunting.
-That’s why our doctors make it easy for patients to share this experience with their families.
+So our experts make it easy for patients to share this experience with their families.

-They take patients’ individual diagnosis very seriously and don’t make assumptions based on general assessments, but target key issues regarding individual circumstances.
+They take patients’ diagnoses very seriously and don’t make assumptions based on general assessments but target key issues regarding individual circumstances.

-This is because Sound Audiology’s staff truly care about its patient well-being and believe each person deserves to achieve the best solution possible for their hearing.
+Sound Audiology’s staff truly cares about its patient’s well-being and believes each person deserves to achieve the best solution possible for their hearing.